Skip to main content

 Authentication Scheme

-Defines which IDP(s) that can authenticate a user for this Service Provider, and how the user can authenticate.
+Select the Authentication Scheme which defines the IDP(s) that can authenticate a user for this Service Provider, and how the user can authenticate.

 Subject